 How to Create an Incident Response Plan: A Pre-Incident Checklist

-The FFIEC Business Continuity Planning Booklet requires every financial institution to develop an IRP and integrate it into its Business Continuity Plan (BCP).
-To avoid the criticism Equifax is now facing, it’s time to compare your IRP with this checklist:
+The FFIEC Business Continuity Planning Booklet requires every financial institution to develop an IRP and integrate it into its business continuity plan (BCP).
+Take the time to compare your IRP with this checklist:

 1. Identify and Allocate Appropriate Resources: This team should include appropriate internal representatives (i.e., those with the authority and skill to perform their designated role) from information technology and security, legal, compliance, operations, communications, training and any other area that would play a role in detecting, mitigating or recovering from a cyberattack.

-Security experts also point to several external resources that should be pre-emptively engaged in case of attack.
+There are several external resources that should be pre-emptively engaged in case of attack.
 Start with a cybersecurity forensics firm, one with the expertise to quickly diagnose the problem, halt the intrusion, preserve the evidence and restore business operations.
 Next, consider retaining a public relations firm that can help you develop post-incident messaging that will protect your legal position as well as your reputation.
 And don’t forget that your insurance company will play an important role after a cyberattack.
 Bring them in as part of your IRP team and discuss your liability policy’s coverage limits to determine if you need cyber insurance.